Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Two more-specific signs of diabetic ketoacidosis can be detected through home blood and urine testing kits:

 Common side effects include increased urination, genital yeast infections and urinary tract infections.

 Common side effects of the SGLT2 inhibitors include the genital yeast infections, dehydration and urinary tract infections and may increase levels of bad cholesterol (LDL).

 SGLT2 inhibitor medications on the market.

-If your health has been adversely affected after taking an SGLT2 inhibitor drug, let’s talk.
+If your health has been adversely affected after taking an SGLT2 inhibitor drug, such as Invokana, let’s talk.
 The attorneys at Nash & Franciskato will review your situation and see if you have a case against one of the drug manufacturers.

 Past results afford no guarantee of future results and each case is different and is judged on its own merits.